 Now it is time to restore the National Park Service into what it was always meant to be—an agency committed to protecting the crown jewels of America against anything injurious to their grandeur.

 Let’s start with what we mean by crown jewels.
 We mean something so representative of the American wilderness everyone knows it to be representative.
-And truly exemplary.
-If its inclusion in the system has to be interminably argued, or it is repetitive, it is probably not representative or exemplary.
+If its inclusion in the system has to be interminably argued, it is probably not representative.
 The same criterion applies to historical sites.
 They indeed must be representative of the entire culture and not merely splinter groups or individuals.
 A presidential birthplace, for example, may be nice to have, but it hardly represents the entire culture.

 No more of that, whatever the excuse—or whatever the rationale.
 Yes, we want people to see the parks, but no, there is no justification for the Park Service to provide unlimited access if it cheapens or demeans the resource.